 What you need to know before visiting Khao Sok Lake

 Despite the fairy-tale scenery, Cheow Larn Lake remains a very remote destination of rapidly-increasing popularity.
 For this reason, please take time to understand what you are getting into.
 Armed with the right information about what to expect, you can have a fun, safe lake trip.
+You should learn about the Cheow Lan Lake floating houses before deciding to stay in them.
 Here’s what you need to know:

 The Good, the Bad, and the Jungle